 In Handel’s Julius Caesar, Cleopatra sings the lament, “I will weep for my fate.”
 With the fate of New York City Opera now in the hands of a bankruptcy court, recordings like a City Opera version with soprano Benita Valente may be all that opera fans can hold onto as a memory of the company.

-The People's Opera, as it's famously known, launched the careers of many stars – not only Valente but also Beverly Sills and Plácido Domingo.
+The People's Opera, as it's famously known, launched the careers of many stars – not only of Valente but also Beverly Sills and Plácido Domingo.
 Last week, Domingo called the prospect of a City Opera downfall "a great loss."

 "It's impossible to think that New Yorkers won't support an opera house that has given so many great artists and has done so much for American operas," Domingo told WQXR.
-Domingo also recalled how he made his New York debut at City Opera in 1966, when then-music director Julius Rudel hired him to star in Don Rodrigo, a new opera by Alberto Ginastera.
+Domingo recalled how he made his New York debut at City Opera in 1966, when then-music director Julius Rudel hired him to star in Don Rodrigo, a new opera by Alberto Ginastera.

 "[Rudel] said, 'I want you to make your debut with Butterfly and Carmen – but we also want you to sing Don Rodrigo,'" Domingo continued.
 "I said, ‘I’ll sing anything.’
 I didn’t know how difficult it was.
 But it was a great possibility for me so I made my debut on the 22nd of February, 1966."